 From 2005 to 2007, with the generous support of the John Foster and Janet Avery Dulles Fund and a grant from the National Historical Publications and Records Commission (NHPRC), the Mudd Manuscript Library completed a project to process many of its economics-related public policy collections to modern standards.
 Twenty-nine collections, totaling over 1,100 linear feet, were processed.
 This guide is designed to increase access to these collections, as well as twenty-six related collections at the Mudd Manuscript Library which have also been processed.
-These fifty-three collections, totally over 3,000 linear feet, comprise a majority of the Mudd Manuscript Library's holdings related to economics.
+These fifty-five collections, totally over 3,000 linear feet, comprise a majority of the Mudd Manuscript Library's holdings related to economics.
 Additional materials may be found through searches of the Princeton University EAD Finding Aids website, Princeton University online catalog, or by consulting a reference archivist at the Mudd Manuscript Library.